-Arts Centre.
-He has transformed and developed as a writer/performer/actor and has written and has featured in the company's major works POETIC LICENSE at fortyfivedownstairs, GRAND DIVISIONS – A MOVED URBAN CANCATA, Arts Centre Melbourne, Melbourne Festival, LIBERIAN BOY, THE AUDITION at La Mama Theatre and has recently recorded his moody underground EP LIONHEART in the URBAN STUDIO.
+Milad is a rapper, singer-songwriter and performer.
+Milad’s creative life began in the underground rap studios of Tehran.
+He joined Outer Urban Projects in 2015 after attending its remount of POETIC LICENSE at Darebin Arts Centre.
+As a writer/performer/actor he has written and performed in the company's major works POETIC LICENSE at fortyfivedownstairs (2017), GRAND DIVISONS, A Moved Urban Cantata at the Fairfax Studio, Arts Centre Melbourne (2015), LIBERIAN BOY (2018), THE AUDITION (2019) at La Mama Theatre and has recently recorded his moody underground EP THE LITTLE LIONHEART in the company’s URBAN STUDIO.

 Brett Kelly has regularly conducted the Melbourne, Sydney, Adelaide, Tasmanian, Queensland and West Australian symphony orchestras, The Auckland Philharmonia Orchestra, and Dunedin’s Southern Sinfonia.

 He has conducted for Victorian Opera and been resident conductor of Chamber Made Opera.
 He has been featured on recordings for NAXOS, Tall Poppies, and ABC Classics with his recording of the Rodrigo Guitar Concertos featuring Slava and Leonard Grigoryan nominated for an Aria Award.

 His conducting of The Hive by Nicolas Vines for Chamber Made Opera was nominated for a Green Room Award as Best Conductor of Opera.